 Chenard continued and was on the FIFA list for 15 years.
 During that period she officiated at 2 Olympic tournaments (1 final), 2 World Cups and many youth World Cups (including finals).
 Plus she got appointed as one of the female officials for the u17 men’s World Cup in India.

 Reaching the top is difficult, but what about staying there?
 Carol Anne Chenard says one of her biggest achievements is staying near the top.
 “That’s what I’m most proud of.
 I am competitive.”
-She used to tell new referees at Concacaf: “If you want to be one of the top referees in Concacaf, come and take it.
+She used to tell new referees at Concacaf: “If you want to be one of the top referees in Concacaf, come and take it, work for it.
 I’m not going to give it to you.
 If you’re waiting for me to retire, it’s going to be a long time.”
+We can work together and challenge each other to improve.

 When training Chenard always visualises training with other refs or officiating a difficult game or adapting to a difficult counter attack.
 “And I’d say: I’m the one out there training here at 6 in the morning.
 And of course others were there too, but it was a positive competition in my mind.
 I wasn’t competing against a specific person.”